-This EU funded project “Towards the European Level Exchange of Facial Images“ (TELEFI project) will undertake a study on how facial recognition is currently being used for the investigation of crime across EU Member States.
+This EU funded project “Towards the European Level Exchange of Facial Images“ (TELEFI project) is undertaking a study on how facial recognition is currently being used for the investigation of crime across EU Member States.
 In addition, particular consideration will be given to the potential for implementing the exchange of facial images within the Prüm framework.

 Currently, DNA profiles, fingerprints and vehicle registration data are exchanged within the Prüm framework for combating cross-border crime, terrorism and illegal migration.
 The Prüm system has been successfully employed for many years and it has reached a point where the introduction of new modalities, including facial images, are being considered.

 The TELEFI project will address the following questions:

 - What are the current practices and procedures across EU Member States regarding the use of facial images in the investigation of crime?

 - Which national and international organisations are involved in facial recognition work across Europe?

 - What national databases containing facial images currently exist within EU Member States and are there any potential new developments on the horizon?

 - What computer systems and software (databases and processing tools) are currently in use for facial recognition work in the EU Member States?

 - What legal regulations are in place regarding facial recognition across the EU Member States?